aschmelyun/quickmetrics-laravel/README.md

 # quickmetrics-laravel

 This is a basic wrapper package for sending events to the [Quickmetrics](https://quickmetrics.io) API.
-It exposes a single function, `qm()`, that you can use across your Laravel controllers, models, and views.
+It exposes a single class function, `qm()`, that you can use across your Laravel controllers, models, and views.

 ## Installation